 So, just how is this Darwin-Award-worthy mistake made?
 Well, for the most part, it goes something like this: we scan the results of our Google search, see “Nespresso compatible” or “Keurig compatible”, grin widely, choose our flavors, and then head swiftly onto the payment confirmation page.
 For a day or so, all in the world as well.
 We look at our dwindling supply of pods without fear or apprehension, knowing that a brand spanking new batch of caffeinated goodness will be arriving shortly.
 Then comes the kicker, the unforeseen plot twist that has us believe it’s time to retake that IQ test and possibly return our degrees and high school (and possibly even grade school) diplomas: we got the wrong ones.
 Wondering how the heck it could have happened we return to the scene of the crime, where we discover not one, but two, or even three varieties of a machine, each with differing pod shapes and sizes.
 Humbled, we reorder the correct pods, traipse down to the local supermarket to pay over the odds for a pack of some humdrum generic roast keep us going until our new, compatible pods arrive.

-The take home?
+The take-home?
 Haste ye not, fellow coffee-lover!
 When ordering, take that extra minute to ensure your prospective pods’ compatibility with your machine.
-If necessary, enlist the help of spouses, siblings, co-workers, or offspring to double check.
+If necessary, enlist the help of spouses, siblings, co-workers, or offspring to double-check.

-For almost all of us, taste takes priority over all other factors when choosing our coffee.
+For almost all of us, the taste takes priority over all other factors when choosing our coffee.
 Given the choice of a slightly pricier coffee that tastes capital-A Awesome or a cheaper one that falls into the nothing-to-write-home-about category on the taste front, we’ll bite the bullet and plump for the pricier option, savings plans are damned!

 But how do we know our extra expenditure is going to buy us a product that’s worth it?
 Well, there are two ways of looking at it.
 First, we can risk taking the word of online reviewers and fellow coffee lovers, buying based on their recommendations or 5-star ratings.
 Given that our palates are all diversely disposed of, however, this might not be the best strategy.
 Which leaves option number two: the Leap of Faith Method.
 Sure, this approach to sourcing can be a bit hit and miss and entail some trial and error before finding a roast that ticks all the boxes but, as with all things in life, if you don’t give it a try, how are you to know?